Tagline: The Orient created the world’s deadliest art. Now there’s an American master!

 Colonel: Of course I have!!

-Cardboard sets, bucket-orientated fight sequences, exploding toy helicopters and characters emptying bins that are already clearly empty – what else could a person want from an action movie?
+As well as introducing us to the Dudikoff James axis, American Ninja typifies the kind of mid-80s ninja-led mayhem that had kids the world over tying belts around their heads.
+Cardboard sets, bucket-orientated fight sequences, exploding toy helicopters and characters emptying bins that are already clearly empty—what else could a person want from an action movie?
 The answer: a sequel.
 But more on that later.